jonathonwolfe/chance-the-gardener/README.md

 Run `npm run packager` to build for your platform.

 The result will be found in the `packaged` folder.

+Packing with this command will also ignore any generated user data such as the database, scans, and 3D gardens.

+### Garden Viewer
+The source code for the Unity 3D garden viewer is stored in its own repository at [jonathonwolfe/chance-the-gardener-viewer](https://github.com/jonathonwolfe/chance-the-gardener-viewer).

+A compiled version of the garden viewer is already included with this Electron app's repository.

 ## FarmBot API
 This project makes API calls to the FarmBot system.